presleyoreed3/jitters/README.md

 In Jitters, users will be able to:

 - Input caffeinated items into a daily tracker
-- Set daily, weekly, or monthly limitis on their overall caffeine intake
-- Sign in to save and export health data for personal and medical record keeping
+- Persist data for one day that is set at the first load of the page
 - See how their caffeine levels decrease throughout the day after inputing at certain times
-- See caffeine measurements for a wide range of caffeinated drinks and foods
+- See caffeine measurements for a wide range of caffeinated drinks
 - Explore good to know information about caffeine and its affects on the body and mind

 In addition, this project will include: